ginalamp/NFT_Twitter_Evolution/README.md

 ## Usage
 Runs all python scripts (`clean_corpus.py, topic_modelling.py, sentiment_analysis.py`) automatically.

-NOTE: need to run BTM scipt on cleaned corpus first (TODO automate this part too)
+NOTE: need to run BTM scipt on cleaned corpus first - currently the K20 files for the 100k tweets are explicitly added to `datain/topic_modelling`, but if a new corpus is used, we need to run the BTM algorithm on that corpus and add the output to this folder accordingly.
+(TODO automate this part too)

 ```python3 run_scripts.py```